jruckus/jruckus.github.io/README.md

 ##  Apple Trainer

-After training for Apple in multiple different Apple Stores I'm taking the experience and going freelance to provide virtual and in home Apple Training.
+After training for Apple in multiple different Apple Stores I'm taking the experience I gained and going freelance to provide virtual and in home Apple Training.
 Send an email to: [jruckus@mac.com](mailto:jruckus@mac.com) and let me know what you'd like to learn about and I'll be more than happy to create a custom lesson.

 ### Training topics include: